MicrosoftDocs/navdevitpro-content-pr/articles/devenv-rule-set-for-code-analysis-tool.md

 # Rule Set for the Code Analysis Tool

 In an AL project, you can use a custom rule set file to specify how code analysis will report the issues it encounters.
-Different settings can affect how rules are applied and each rule set file name must follow the pattern `<name>.ruleset.json` to benefit from Intellisense in Visual Studio Code.
+Different settings can affect how rules are applied and each rule set file name must follow the pattern `<name>.ruleset.json` to benefit from IntelliSense in Visual Studio Code.

 The following table describes the settings in a `<name>.ruleset.json` file: